haaarshsingh/kmenu/README.md

 export default Component
 ```

-That's about all the configuration you'll need to do in order to get a basic command menu to work!
+That's about all the configuration you'll need to do in order to get a basic command menu to work.

 ### Nested Menus